hopsoft/legion/README.md

 * Works for all Rubies (including MRI)
 * Takes care of the heavy lifting for you
-* Lets you focus on business needs
+* Lets you focus on business logic

 ## Quick Start